system-sudo/procedures/aws/ami_backup.md

 Name it something like VMImportExportRole

 ## Attach Policy to Role
-Create a custom policy and attach it to the role:
+Create a custom policy INLINE and attach it to the role:
 ```

 {